jeebonAI/frontend/README.md

    - Build iOS app if the tag contains `ios`
    - Build Android app if the tag contains `android`
    - Upload build artifacts to the GitHub Release
-   - Update the download page with the latest builds
+   - Create a PR to update the download page with the latest builds

 ### Manual Deployment